Revanth-123456/airlinemanagementsystem/README.md

 👉 Now your project knows where the libraries are.

+# Step 4: Go to Mysql and do what I gave in Database

-# Step 4: Set Main Class
+# Step 5: Set Main Class

 In the Projects window, expand your project.